 How do I send text messages to clients?

 A client texts you asking about their event, and you want to reply from Check Cherry instead of your personal phone.
-Text messaging through Twilio keeps all your communication in one place.
+Text messaging through Twilio or Quo keeps all your communication in one place.

 Why use text messaging?